Precision UTC Clock Using Fiber Optic Distribution

 The optical input is just a PIN diode glued in to an SC housing, this is salvaged from a passive FTTH receiver.
 I used M2 brass spaces soldered to the board, screwed in the module, and bent the leads down.
 This assembly method was fairly quick and easy, and very cheap.

 The amplifier for this diode is extremely simple, the diode is operated in photovoltaic mode, and a single RF transistor with DC feedback gives around 10 kΩ gain with a bandwidth of around 30-40 MHz.
-Typical signal strength is around 200 mV p-p after this.
+Typical signal strength is around 200 mVp-p after this.
 The signal is AC coupled to a standard LVC type 7404 inverter gate with a resistor feedback (self oscillating).
 This will amplify the signal into a fairly perfect square wave suitable for detection.

 Optical Detector

-Some basic tests indicate that the minimum optical power at 1310 nm is around -20 dBm, and the current system with a 1:8 splitter results in around -15 dBm to the clocks (~-5 dBm source power), which is an acceptable link margin for an optical system.
+Some basic tests indicate that the minimum optical power at 1310 nm is around –20 dBm, and the current system with a 1:8 splitter results in around –15 dBm to the clocks (~–5 dBm source power), which is an acceptable link margin for an optical system.
+The amplifier is sensitive to overload, so more than approximately –10 dBm can cause issues.

 Optical Preamp and PFD section